slac-epics/llrfAmcAsyn/README.md

   - The Gen1 UpConverter device called `AmcMrLlrfUpConvert`,
   - The Gen2 UpConverter device called `AmcMrLlrfGen2UpConvert`

-If the DownConverter or either of the UpConverter devices is not found, the `llrfAmc` will thrown an `td::runtime_error` exception.
+If the DownConverter or either of the UpConverter devices is not found, the `llrfAmc` will thrown an `std::runtime_error` exception.

 ### AMC card configuration